 “The house was hit, they lost money and a religious community centre.
 He had this religious community centre at that time he used it as his private house.
 There were no activities at the community centre at the time.”

 According to the international alliance, there were strikes by two separate Coalition allies in the near vicinity on the day – each of which killed civilians.
 Australia accepted responsibility on January 31st 2019 for between 6 and 18 deaths in one of the strikes during the incident, while on the same day the Coalition’s civilian casualty assessment team declared a minimum of 11 deaths.
-This suggested that at least 5 civilians may have been killed in an action by another unnamed Coalition ally.
+This was later revealed to have been a separate US action.
+The Coalition provided Airwars with the location of this incident, accurate to within a 100 metre box.

 Ateka Facebook page said on the day of the incident that Sheikh Mohammed Ghanim Al-Saffar – who was an Imam and preacher at the Sheikh Fathi Mosque in Mosul – died after aircraft targeted a sniper standing on the roof and bombed his house.
 The page said that his body was still under the rubble, together with his family.